perama-v/perama-v.github.io/docs/cairo/descriptive_summary.md

 2. The proof.
 3. The output.

-They can read the Cario code, easily reason about the program logic, check the proof is valid and then use the output to make some change.
+They can read the Cairo code, easily reason about the program logic, check the proof is valid and then use the output to make some change.
 As proofs are small enough to be saved on Ethereum, that change is usually an interaction with a smart contract.
 Cairo programs are ready for